RadioBOSS Cloud – Quick Start Guide

 1. Basic configuration

 Select “Settings” on the left menu.
-On the General tab, set the Time Zone.
-This will be handy to schedule events according to your local time.
+On the General tab, change, if needed, user interface language (supported languages are English, Spanish and others).
+Then, set the Time Zone, this will be handy to schedule events according to your local time.

 Optionally, set the code page for non-unicode tags to make sure it reads tags properly for all music files.
 This can be changed later at any time.
-In case you see some tracks with names that do not appear correctly, select another encoding type and click the “Update tracks library” button.
+In case you see some tracks with names that do not appear correctly, select another encoding type and click the “Update tracks library” button (in the Media section).